jtrnka16/Eshop/readme.txt

 - **Shopping Cart**: Add products to the cart, update quantities, and review items.
 - **Payment Integration**: Process payments securely.
 - **Media Support**: Handle product images and other uploads.
-- **Admin Panel: A powerful admin interface for managing the site, products, and users.

 ## Technologies Used
 - **Python**: Core programming language.